Online Business Productivity & Organization

 If you’re worried about oversharing the same content, I promise your audience doesn’t see as much as you think they do.
 And even if they do, they probably won’t notice if they’ve seen it before.

 Think about how much information (photos, videos, text, etc.) we consume on a daily basis.
-It’s a miracle I can even remember my own name!
+It’s a miracle we can even remember our own names!

 3. Create Templates & Autotext